kiboschool/course-industry-experience-1/src/lessons/applying/finding-opportunities.md

 **Keep a list**

 Keep track of the links of the companies and roles you want to apply to.
+For your assignment, you will need to keep a tracker with all the jobs you have applied to.
+You can use that to track the companies you intend to apply to as well.

 **Switch platforms**